Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

 </div>
 ```

 Note that you can't go "all in" with Web Components and make it a full custom element, as ads often rely on being able to reach into the rest of the document.
-Browser support for the above is quite good, which only IE and Edge &lt; 15 not supporting both `document.currentScript`([*](https://caniuse.com/#feat=document-currentscript)) and `document.importNode`([*](https://caniuse.com/#feat=template)).
+Browser support for the above is quite good, with only IE and Edge &lt; 15 not supporting both `document.currentScript`([*](https://caniuse.com/#feat=document-currentscript)) and `document.importNode`([*](https://caniuse.com/#feat=template)) at the same time.

 The above was not the route we chose, though.
-When developed our site in late 2017, Edge was not yet there and we still had a considerable amount of IE traffic that we wanted to monetize.
+When we started developing our site in late 2017, Edge was not yet there in terms of support and we still had a considerable amount of IE traffic that we wanted to monetize.
 So my approach was a different one.
 The idea was to still deliver both ad codes but to use `document.write` to render one of them useless at parse time.
 One idea would have been to use an HTML comment, like so:

 ```html
 <div class="ad">